Children of God by Adoption

 Many years ago, a few friends and I volunteered for a summer at a Catholic orphanage in the state of Michoacán, Mexico.
 The orphanage took in a number of unwanted children, including abandoned children, the children of prostitutes, and children rejected because of disabilities.
 We got to know these precious ones by living with them, sharing in their daily lives and struggles, and helping them move toward maturity.
 Very occasionally a family from the U.S. or Mexico would adopt a child.
 It was a joyous occasion for the adopted child, but for the others, maybe not so much.
 For the great majority of the children, the orphanage was their family.

-Parents who adopt a child are usually allowed to choose the child they adopt.
-They will communicate with the adoption agency enough to know which child they want to bring into their family.
+Parents who adopt a child will communicate with the adoption agency which child they want to bring into their family.
 By the time they are ready to adopt the child, they have to be sure that this is the child they want.

 Adoption a permanent relationship

-Adopted children are not naturally born into the family.
-They are chosen by the adopting parents out of compassion and mercy.
+Adopted children are not naturally born into the family but accepted by the adopting parents out of compassion and mercy.
 An adopted child receives a new home and new loving parents.

-In our culture, adoptions are permanent in most cases.
-A foster child can be given back if problems develop, but an adopted child can’t easily be sent back to the birth parents if things don’t work out.
+In the U.S., adoptions are permanent in most cases.
+A foster child can be given back if problems develop.
+But an adopted child can’t easily be sent back to the birth parents if things don’t work out.
 Once the parents make the decision and sign the papers, it is very difficult to go back.
 An adopted child belongs in the family from that time on.

 Slaves versus Sons